asmae1m/asmae1m/README.md

 Hi there my name is Mahjoubi Asmae 👋, i'm 20 yrs old, i am a computer engineering student in University Moulay Ismail, Meknes,Morocco.
 I'm currently completing my studies in Germany.
-So far, i've studied everything that builds up computer science from web development to AI; and this my projects sharing space, it's still primary, but it'll grow to be a mild of great projects!
+So far, i've studied everything that builds up computer science from web development to AI; and this is my projects sharing space, it's still primary, but it'll grow to be a mild of great projects!

 ##### - 🔭 I’m currently working on literally Everything

 ##### - 🌱 I’m currently learning AI stuff

 ##### - 👯 I’m looking to collaborate on INTERRESTING projects

 ##### - 📫 How to reach me: INSTA :@asmae_mahjoubi